 Reporting of Errors

-If the facility registry encountered an internal error (datastore is not available, full, etc…) the facility registry SHALL respond with an HTTP 500 error, signaling that an internal registry problem occurred.
+If the facility registry encountered an internal error (datastore is not available, full, etc…) the facility registry MUST respond with an HTTP 500 error, signaling that an internal registry problem occurred.
 Implementers may choose to use extended HTTP 500 error codes to convey more detailed error messages.
 These extended 500 error codes are outside the scope of this specification however must adhere to HTTP status code conventions.